kimyearho/FlutterTube/README.md

 # This is a UI template made with #Flutter.

 - 99% Youtube app.
 (1% Difference)
+- Tested only on Pixel2 Android. iOS did not test.
 - The API for searching and the API for detailed pages are linked to the Youtube v3 API.
 - However, the search API does not use it in the source because it consumes a large quota.
 - The Details page allows you to play videos.